 Glue together the two sides as shown.

-Assemble the square section cross piece.
+Assemble the two triangular section cross pieces.

 Glue the cross pieces to the grey areas on the back of the side pieces.

 Position your phone on the stand and mark where the speaker meets the stand.
 Carefully cut out a hole in the triangular stand piece with a sharp knife.